A gallery,

 A collection of my human experience.

 I spend much of my time grasping at these memories whenever I can.
 It seems that the older I get, the more worried I find myself about forgetting who I once was.
 I spend my nights before bed closing my eyes and replaying every memory I can scavenge in chronological order.
 Sometimes, I discover that there are memories I could replay the night before but no longer can.
 I pressure my mind to reiterate voices at the same frequencies I heard them the first time, but in lieu they distort further and, eventually, the entire sentences spoken evanesce from my recollection.
 These nights are the most worrisome.
-When the tears descend down my face, I ruminate if they hold fragments of those memories I catch myself forgetting.
+When the tears roll down my face, I ruminate if they hold fragments of those memories I catch myself forgetting.
 I quietly wish I could shovel them back into my eye ducts and remain hopeful that they might restore the voices and images in return.

 Beloved Reader,